asalber/asalber.github.io/statistics/manual/introduction.md

 ![Picture with low resolution.](img/introduction/sample_windmill1.jpg "Picture with low resolution."){: .img-center}

-_With a small sample size it's difficult to find out the picture motif!_
+_With a small sample size it is difficult to find out the picture motif!_

-Surely you has not been able to guess the motif becuase the number of pixels picked in the sample is too small to understand the variability of colors in the picture.
+Surely you has not been able to guess the motif because the number of pixels picked in the sample is too small to understand the variability of colours in the picture.

 The image below contains a larger sample of pixels.
 Could you find out the motif of the picture now?